beeker-tech/beeker/README.md

   </a>
 </p>

-# Report Beeker Tech issues here
+# Report Your Beeker Tech issues

 A space dedicated to all beeker technical issues, for bêta testers.